My first visit to Lviv, Ukraine absolutely blew me away.

 Either way, the gut punch made me appreciate my own life a whole lot more.
 I had a way out of Lviv.
 These ladies didn't.
 The reality of it was hard to swallow.

 We were too slow to buy train tickets for our return journey, so we ended up taking a taxi and crossing the border on foot.
 What we saw unfold in front of us at the checkpoint will stay in my memory bank for a long time.

 In what has to be one of the hardest ways to cash in on price arbitrage, Ukrainians waited in line for 2 hours in the rain.
 They got patted down and scanned with a metal detector by Polish border patrol.

 When they finally crossed the border, they'd try to sell the couple of packs of cigarettes and a half liter of liquor they carried across with them, all in the hopes of making something like $4 for the day's work before going back home.

-When I got to the front of the line, I took out my US passport and was let through pretty much immediately.
+When I got to the front of the line, I took out my US passport and was let through immediately.

-Crossing the border by foot was definitely an adventure.
+Crossing the border by foot was an adventure.
 I couldn't really relax, though.
 If I tried to create a bit of space while standing in line, someone would squeeze right through.
-I literally had to block people from cutting in front of me for the entire 2 hour wait.
+I had to block people from cutting in front of me for the entire 2 hour wait.

 But they were trying to make a very hard living while I was on vacation.
 The sense of urgency between us was not comparable at the slightest.

 While I did not enjoy this border crossing experience, I can now say I'm glad I did it.

 With this bitter-sweet trip to Ukraine, I hit my 2018 travel goals.